UPCOMING CLASSES

 Glacier National Park

 The core focus of this fun and intensive 5-day course will be developing skills to read and understand the gorgeous and unique ecology of Glacier National Park.
-Learn how to identify trees, wildflowers and lichens, catch butterflies, observe and identify birds, hike through ancient forests and explore geology in the classroom and various locations all while staying in cabins within the park.
+Learn how to identify trees, wildflowers and lichens, catch butterflies, observe and identify birds, hike through ancient forests and explore geology in the classroom and various outdoor locations all while staying in cabins within the park.
+All of the meals are provided too!